antevis/CarND-Project5-Vehicle_Detection_and_Tracking/README.md

 ![alt text][dataset]

-As mentinoned above, equal number of non-vehicles images has been added as a negative examples.
+As mentioned above, equal number of non-vehicles images has been added as a negative examples.

 ---